EVERYTHING YOU NEED TO KNOW

 ABOUT BRINGING YOUR PETS TO KATRINASRUST

 Pets of all shapes and sizes are welcome at Katrinasrust.
-Two of our cottages, The Oaks and Wisteria, have large fenced in gardens that are great for dogs to safely explore.
 Here are a few FAQs about bringing your dogs along with you, but if you have any questions that are not answered below, please get in touch with us directly and we will get back to you as soon as we can with an answer.

 are the gardens fenced off?

 Yes.
 The gardens at The Oaks and Wisteria are fenced off, but very small dogs could get through if they really tried.
 So please still keep an eye on your pups if they're

 Are all the cottages pet friendly?
 Kind of, Wisteria Cottage and The Oaks are 100% pet friendly, but Nightjar and Sugarbird aren't, they are pets by arrangement.
 We do make exceptions for small dogs and sometimes large ones, so please just get in touch if you'd like to stay at Nightjar or Sugarbird and bring your dogs along, and we'll go from there.